mganss/XmlSchemaClassGenerator/README.md

   -i, --integer=TYPE         map xs:integer and derived types to TYPE instead
                                of automatic approximation
                                TYPE can be i[nt], l[ong], or d[ecimal].
+      --fb, --fallback, --use-integer-type-as-fallback
+                             use integer type specified via -i only if no type can be deduced
   -e, --edb, --enable-data-binding
                              enable INotifyPropertyChanged data binding -r, --order                emit order for all class members stored as XML